Phaetec/pogo-cruncher/README.md

   * docker

 #### Step 1
-Install docker.
-You can find docker and a installation guide [on the Docker homepage.](https://www.docker.com/products/docker)
+Install docker and docker-compose.
+You can find docker, docker-compose, and a installation guide [on the Docker homepage.](https://docs.docker.com/compose/install/)

 #### Step 2
 Download the newest version of pogo-cruncher.